top of page

 An important aspect: while the data shows that the risk increases linearly with alcohol consumption, there is with no "safe threshold".

-I stop here, by adding that finding our own grounds with regards to alcohol, in honesty and kindness for ourselves, while looking at our own symptoms, personal medical history and even family history is a ...challenge.
+I stop here, by adding that finding our own grounds with regards to alcohol, in honesty and kindness for ourselves, while looking at our own symptoms, personal medical history and even family history is a ... real challenge.

-A very personal one, and sometimes an annoying, but needed one, one that can save our energy, health and lives ☀
+A unique one, and sometimes an annoying, but needed one, one that can save our energy, health and lives ☀

 -------------------------------